Oil & Gas

 The oil and gas market continues to face significant uncertainty surrounding the Russia-Ukraine war.
 Sanctions levied against Russia have disrupted the country’s oil production and exports.
 Russia is the world’s third-largest oil producer behind the U.S. and Saudi Arabia, so a potential loss of Russian oil exports from global markets cannot be overstated.
 Prior to Russia’s invasion of Ukraine in January 2022, its total oil production was 11.3 thousand barrels per day.

 In addition to unprecedented sanctions on Russia following its invasion of Ukraine, major oil companies, trading houses, shipping firms and banks have backed away from doing business with the country.
 In early June 2022, the European Union adopted a sixth package of sanctions covering 90% of its current oil imports from Russia and banning seaborne imports of Russian crude oil by December 2022 and petroleum product imports by February 2023.

 The price of oil continues to be volatile with prices fluctuating in the low $100s per barrel as of late June 2022.
 These fluctuations have created a somewhat cautious environment for oil and gas exploration.

-In terms of exploration-related equipment, Gordon Brothers expects secondary market demand will increase in certain categories, which could meet pre-pandemic levels if commodity prices of oil and natural gas stabilize at or near current levels.
+Gordon Brothers expects secondary market demand for exploration-related equipment will increase in certain categories and could meet pre-pandemic levels if commodity prices of oil and natural gas stabilize at or near current levels.

-Gordon Brothers expects a material drop in appraisal values for Tier I volumes of oil country tubular goods, while Tier II volumes are expected to be limited or low given market conditions and a weak structural market.
-Additionally, we expect scrap and equipment values will be negatively affected by the weak market.
+Appraisal values for Tier I volumes of oil country tubular goods may drop while Tier II volumes are expected to be limited or low given market conditions and a weak structural market.
+Additionally, the weak market may negatively affect scrap and equipment values.

 Federal Reserve Economic Data